babasaraki/iandow.github.io/aboutme.md

 title: About me
 ---

-Myy name is Ian Downard.
+My name is Ian Downard.
 I am a technical evangelist for [MapR Technologies](http://www.mapr.com).
 My career has focused on developing tools for optimizing the performance of applications.
 Currently, I'm focused on finding and promoting ways businesses can be successful with big data applications.

 I work from home, so I make an extra effort to engage with people in person.
 For example, I regularly attend my local Java and big data user groups, and I occasionally meet with a [career coach](http://www.portlandcoachingcollective.com/faqs/) who helps me gain a deeper understanding of myself and align what I value with what I do in my career.